Why do you go away? So that you can come back. So that you can see the place you came from with new eyes and extra colors.

 It could be an office job or the same old routine or just the plain, old rhythms of life.

-But eventually I get restless.
+But eventually, I get restless.

-Traveling disrupts my comfort
+Travel disrupts my comfort

 It makes me rely on God.
 It causes me to give up unhealthy obsessions.